reegis/deflex/docs/input_data.rst

 **COLUMNS**

 limit heat chp: ``float``
     The absolute maximum limit of heat produced by chp within the whole modeling period, in MWh.

 capacity heat chp: ``float``
-    The installed heat capacity of all chp plants operating with the same fuel in the region, in MW.
+    The installed heat capacity of all chp plants of the same group in the region, in MW.

 capacity elect chp: ``float``
-    The installed electricity capacity of all chp plants operating with the same fuel in the region, in MW.
+    The installed electricity capacity of all chp plants of the same group in the region, in MW.

 limit hp: ``float``
     The absolute maximum limit of heat produced by the heat plant within the whole modeling period, in MWh.

 capacity hp: ``float``
-    The installed heat capacity of all heat plants operating with the same fuel in the region, in MW.
+    The installed heat capacity of all heat of the same group in the region in MW.

 efficiency hp: ``float``
     The average overall efficiency of the heat plant.